-Specimens collected within the first 2 weeks after onset are variably negative for IgG antibody and should not be used to exclude the diagnosis of St. Louis encephalitis (SLE).
-If SLE is suspected, a second specimen should be collected and tested 10 to 21 days later.
+Specimens collected within the first 2 weeks after onset are variably negative for IgG antibody and should not be used to exclude the diagnosis of arboviral disease.
+If arboviral infection is suspected, a second specimen should be collected and tested 10 to 21 days later.